microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

 ><details>
 ><summary>For Azure Open AI, please modify the `flow.dag.yaml` file</summary>
 >
-> Replace the connection name with the connection you created previously, and change the 'model' to 'deployment_name'.
+> Replace the 'node:' section with following content, specify the 'connection_name' to your Azure Open AI connection, and specify the 'deployment_name' to the model deployment you'd like to use.
 > ```yaml
 >nodes:
 >- name: chat